Meta put out an ad for their AI.

 Or maybe that's just the best anyone could do trying to sell something that is

-mostly unhelpful except as a way to cheat on tests and as a tech demo.
+mostly unhelpful except as a tech demo to cheat on tests.